 The Veteran's claims for reimbursement of non-VA medical care received at Bangkok Hospital from May 22, 2016 through May 26, 2016 and on May 27, 2018 were denied as the conditions were not service-connected.,The Veteran's claim for reimbursement of non-VA medical care received at Bangkok Hospital on March 20, 2017 was remanded due to insufficient evidence regarding the cause or aggravation of his forehead wound by his service-connected De Quervain’s disease of the right wrist with radial sensory neuroma.

-The deciding factor: The Veteran's conditions were not service-connected and therefore did not meet the criteria for reimbursement under applicable regulations.,Insufficient evidence was provided to determine if the Veteran's forehead wound was caused or aggravated by his service-connected condition, thus requiring further review.
+The deciding factor: The conditions were not service-connected and thus did not meet the criteria for reimbursement under applicable regulations.

 - Claimed conditions